saucelabs/sauce-docs/docs/error-reporting/platform-integrations/coresnap/integrating.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

-Welcome to Backtrace!
-This section will get you started with integrating Backtrace for system-wide core dump analysis with coresnap, our core dump aggregation service.
-It is lightweight and non-intrusive to applications when idle.
+This section will guide you through integrating Backtrace for system-wide core dump analysis with Coresnap, our core dump aggregation service.
+Coresnap is lightweight and non-intrusive to applications when idle.

-Coresnap is the Backtrace service that will automatically process coredumps on the machine which it is installed.
-By default, Coresnap will generate Backtrace snapshots from coredumps on the system and send them to the object store.
-This is the recommended path for those integrating via C/C++ applications.
+Coresnap is the Backtrace service that automatically processes coredumps on the machine where it is installed.
+By default, Coresnap generates Backtrace snapshots from coredumps on the system and sends them to the object store.
+For those integrating via C/C++ applications, this is the recommended approach.

-These steps require a license number from Backtrace to install the necessary packages.
-Please contact us to receive a license number before proceeding.

 ## What You'll Need

 - A Backtrace account ([log in](https://backtrace.io/login) or sign up for a [free trial license](https://backtrace.io/sign-up)).
 - Your subdomain name (used to connect to your Backtrace instance).
 For example, `https://example-subdomain.sp.backtrace.io`.
+- A Backtrace license number.
 - A Backtrace project and a submission token.

 :::tip Generate a Submission Token